jakerudolph/matlab_standards/matlab_standards.md

 ## Names to Avoid

-**Description:** Names of classes, functions, variables, properties and struct fields **SHOULD NOT** start with generic names (test, temp, my, the) as listed below and they **SHOULD NOT** have names such as myClass, testFunction, etc.
+**Description:** Names of classes, functions, variables, properties and struct fields **SHOULD NOT** start with generic names (temp, my, the) as listed below and they **SHOULD NOT** have names such as myClass, testFunction, etc. The only exception is a unit test method or file, which may incorporate the word test.

 **Rationale:** Names like these are unhelpful and do not properly indicate what the class, function or variable is for.